casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 #### Other notes ####

 • iPython includes tab-completion.
-In case you forget which function to use, try typing library_name.<tab><tab>
+In case you forget which function to use, try typing library_name._tab_

 • There is also onboard help.
 Try typing library_name.function?